Randomly Assigned First Differences?: The FD regression may suffer from an omitted variable bias if the treatment effect changes over time.

-Theorem \ref{thm:OVB} is akin to a standard omitted variable bias (OVB) formula.
+\paragraph{Omitted variable bias (OVB) formula.} Point 1 of Theorem \ref{thm:OVB} is akin to a standard omitted variable bias (OVB) formula.
 It shows that $\beta$ identifies the average treatment effect at period two $E(S_{2})$, plus the OVB term If one is ready to assume that the treatment effect does not change over time ($S_2=S_1$), then the OVB is equal to zero and $\beta=E(S_{2})$.
 Similarly, if instead of Assumption \ref{hyp:random_fd}, one is ready to make the following stronger assumption:

 then the OVB is also equal to zero.
 However, \eqref{eq:indep_fd_strong} implies that